 Washington online schools offer state residents a means to retool their skill set for the new economy -- no matter where in the state they live.
 The state of Washington has sponsored legislation and special programs to help rural residents pursue a Washington online degree.

 Career prospects for graduates of Washington online schools

 Graduates of Washington online schools can look forward to skilled career opportunities in high-growth industries such as health care, hospitality, information and business services.
-Examples include (salary information from the Bureau of Labor Statistics):
+Examples include (salary and job-growth information from the Bureau of Labor Statistics):